- Trading fees are going to come down

 Coley, from the other side of the table, agreed.
 "Seeing how institutions expect markets to behave, there's a lot more that needs to be done," she said.

-For the full digest, listen to the episode on CoinDesk YouTube.
+For the full digest, sign up and listen to the entire webinar.

 - Register for the next CoinDesk Research webinar; on Dec.
 18, we'll talk about lending and staking with two managers at funds that are long bitcoin: Kyle Samani from Multicoin Capital and Jordan Clifford from Scalar Capital.